stitchlang/stitch/README.md

 Boolean binary operators like `@or` and `@and` can take a CommandResult object, and convert it to a Bool object based on it's exit code.

-When a binary operator receives a CommandResult object from a Command Substitition, it can handle it differently depending on the operator.
-For the boolean binary operators `@or` and `@and`, it converts the exit code of the command to a boolean value, 0 indicates "success" which becomese `true`, and non-zero becomes `false`.
-In this case, since stdout is ignored, it is printed to the current stdout handler instead.
+When a binary operator receives a CommandResult object from an inline command, it can handle it differently depending on the operator.
+For the Bool binary operators like `@or` and `@and`, it converts the exit code of the command to a `Bool` where `0` (success) becomes `true` and non-zero (error) becomes `false``.
+In this case, since stdout is ignored, it is printed to the current stdout handler instead (or I might modify inline commands to know beforehand they are going to become `Bool` and never capture it in the first place).

 Currently there are only 2 binary operators: `@and` and `@or`.
 Here are some more candidates: